jakobnissen/jakobnissen.github.io/posts/defense.md

 Zig is a recent experiment in cutting away all this derided complexity which plagues modern programming languages.
 Closures, function traits, operator overloading - programming is hard enough to begin with, why can't we at least program in a _simple_ language, without all that crap?

-Zig honestly seems like a cool language, and I'd like to learn it one day, but I can't say its simplicity is its most attrative quality.
+Zig honestly seems like a cool language, and I'd like to learn it one day, but I can't say its simplicity is its most attractive quality.
 Below the header, the website reads:

 > Focus on debugging your application rather than debugging your programming language knowledge.